What is Payroll and how are Payroll Calculations done?

 Salary calculation modes

 Indian tax structure is fairly complicated with various deductions and exemptions.
+The payroll calculation formula in India incorporates various components such as basic salary, allowances, deductions, and taxes to ensure accurate employee compensation.

 Most companies use Leave Without Pay (absent without leave) or Days worked to calculate the eligible salary.